braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/roku/initial_sdk_setup.md

 Please see the following sections on how to [log attributes][2], [events][3], and [purchases][4] to our SDK.

-To learn more about In-App Messages on Roku, see our [In-App Message Integration Guide][5].
+To learn more about in-app messaging on Roku, see our [in-app message integration guide][5].

 [1]: https://github.com/braze-inc/braze-roku-sdk